 The NNPDF4.0 NNLO PDFs are compared to other recent global sets, namely CT18~\cite{Hou:2019efy} and MSHT20~\cite{Bailey:2020ooq}, in Fig.~\ref{fig:40vsothers_PDFs}.
 Note that there are substantial differences in the underlying dataset: the CT18 dataset is very close to that of NNPDF3.1 while the MSHT20 dataset is somewhere in between NNPDF3.1 and NNPDF4.0 (see Appendix.~\ref{app:datacomp} for a detailed comparison).
 All results are shown at $Q=100$~GeV, normalized to the central NNPDF4.0 value.
 Relative uncertainties are compared in Fig.~\ref{fig:40vsothers_PDFs_uncs}.
 Note that while for NNPDF4.0 there are eight independently parametrized PDFs, for CT18 the strange and antistrange are not independently parametrized, and for both CT18 and MSHT20 charm is not independently parametrized.

 The three parton sets are overall in fair agreement within their respective uncertainties, though some differences in shape are observed.
 Interestingly, these follow the pattern already observed in~\cite{Ball:2017nwa} when comparing NNPDF3.1~\cite{Ball:2017nwa} to CT14~\cite{Dulat:2015mca} and MMHT2014~\cite{Harland-Lang:2014zoa} (see in particular Fig.~12 in Ref.~\cite{Ball:2017nwa}) .
 The up and down PDFs are in good agreement, in particular the NNPDF4.0 result is always within the envelope of the CT18 and MSHT20 uncertainties.
-More marked differences are observed for the antiup and antidown PDFs: note, however, that the CT18 and MSHT20 PDF sets do not include the E906/SeaQuest and the LHCb 13 TeV measurements, which provide additional constraints on sea quark flavor separation at mid- and large-$x$ values (see Sect.~\ref{sec:dataset}).
+More marked differences are observed for the antiup and antidown PDFs: note, however, that the CT18 and MSHT20 PDF sets do not include the E906/SeaQuest and the LHCb 13 TeV measurements, which provide additional constraints on sea quark flavor separation at mid- and large-$x$ values, as discussed in Sect.~\ref{sec:dataset} (see Ref.~\cite{Guzzi:2021fre} for a discussion of the SeaQuest data in the CT18 framework).
 The NNPDF4.0 strange and antistrange PDFs agree very well with MSHT20: in both these PDF sets, strangeness is enhanced in comparison to CT18.